 –Norepinephrine: norepinephrine or noradrenaline is the hormone we commonly call the stress hormone.
 The primary function of this hormone is to prepare the body for action and is one of the leading causes of anxiety.
 The adrenal glands also produce norepinephrine.
 Stress and anxiety are the leading causes of increased levels of norepinephrine, which, in turn, will lead to more stress and more anxiety, a vicious cycle.
 But norepinephrine also plays a positive role in the body.
 Too low a level of norepinephrine causes negative thoughts and depression.

-–Cortisol: Cortisol is also produced in the adrenal glands and is a hormone that is used to increase blood sugar and to transform fats, proteins, and carbohydrates into energy.
+–Cortisol: Cortisol is also produced in the adrenal glands and is a hormone used to increase blood sugar and to transform fats, proteins, and carbohydrates into energy.
 That way, you have a great source of energy that will help you if you have to run away or fight.
-If you experience anxiety, as I explained, your body will give danger signals in situations where there is no rational danger, and the production of this hormone will be activated.
 If you fail to channel this energy, you will have an anxiety attack.

 Any food that contains a high level of refined sugar or saturated fat will increase your cortisol levels.

 Above all, you must stop consuming these products: coffee, soda, Red Bull, candy, pizza, burgers, alcohol, fruit juice, sunflower oil, rapeseed oil, and all light foods that are nothing but disguised junk food.
-The reason I tell you that the low-fat products are hidden junk food is that they contain a carcinogenic and neurotoxic sweetener called aspartame.
+I tell you that the low-fat products are hidden junk food because they contain a carcinogenic and neurotoxic sweetener called aspartame.
 It can cause nausea, diarrhea, and malaise.

 Very similar is the neurotoxic aroma, monodic glutamate (MSG) found in most crisps, fast food, Chinese food, and ready meals.
 MSG can cause nausea and anxiety.
 You will also wonder why coffee is on this list.